john-opsec34g/soc-analyst-labs/README.md

 SOC Analyst Labs & Investigations

-This repository documents my hands-on learning journey as a Junior SOC / Blue Team Analyst in training, with a strong focus on understanding how real-world security operations work in practice.

-Rather than concentrating on tool memorization or certification checklists, this repository emphasizes how a SOC analyst thinks, investigates, and makes decisions under uncertainty.
-Each lab is approached as a realistic security incident, following structured investigation and documentation practices similar to those used in professional Security Operations Centers.

-🔍 Core Focus Areas

-The primary goals of this repository are to build and demonstrate skills in:

-Alert triage and prioritization

-Network and endpoint forensics

-Log and traffic analysis

-Incident investigation workflows

-Evidence-based decision-making

-Clear and structured incident documentation

-Each investigation is documented step by step to show reasoning, context, and conclusions, not just final answers.

-📂 What You’ll Find in This Repository

-This repository contains SOC-style investigations derived from realistic lab scenarios, including:

-Network-based investigations using PCAP files

-Web server compromise and attack chain analysis

-Endpoint-focused investigations and suspicious process analysis

-Indicators of Compromise (IOCs) extracted from investigations

-Detection gaps, lessons learned, and defensive recommendations

-Where appropriate, timelines and summaries are included to reflect how incidents are handled in real SOC environments.

-🧠 Skills Practiced and Developed

-Through these labs, I actively practice and improve skills such as:

-Network traffic analysis using Wireshark

-Identifying malicious patterns in HTTP and TCP traffic

-Investigating reverse shell and command-and-control activity

-Analyzing attacker behavior and attack progression

-Documenting findings in a clear, structured, and SOC-friendly format

-Translating technical findings into defensive insights

-🧪 Lab Platforms & Learning Sources

-Hands-on exercises and scenarios are drawn from:

-CyberDefenders

-Blue Team Labs

-These platforms are used to simulate real-world SOC incidents and reinforce practical investigation skills.

-🛡️ Purpose of This Repository

-The purpose of this repository is to demonstrate practical SOC thinking and investigative ability, not just exposure to tools.
-Each lab reflects how an analyst would approach an alert: validating activity, gathering evidence, determining impact, and identifying remediation steps.

-This repository also serves as a personal knowledge base and portfolio as I prepare for SOC Level 1 roles and cybersecurity internships, particularly in remote and entry-level environments.

-📈 Continuous Improvement

-This repository will continue to grow as new labs are completed and existing investigations are refined.
-Older labs may be revisited and improved as my understanding deepens, reflecting continuous learning and skill development.
+ Overview

+This repository documents my hands-on learning journey as a **Junior SOC / Blue Team Analyst in training**, with a strong emphasis on understanding how **real-world Security Operations Centers (SOCs)** function in practice.

+Rather than focusing on tool memorization, surface-level walkthroughs, or certification checklists, this repository is designed to demonstrate **how a SOC analyst thinks, investigates, and makes decisions under uncertainty**.
+Each lab is treated as a realistic security incident and approached using structured investigation and documentation methods aligned with professional SOC workflows.

+The goal is to showcase analytical reasoning, investigative depth, and defensive mindset—skills that matter in real security operations.

+ Core Focus Areas

+The primary objectives of this repository are to build and demonstrate proficiency in the following areas:

+* **Alert triage and prioritization** — determining what matters and why
+* **Network and endpoint forensics** — understanding attacker behavior through evidence
+* **Log and traffic analysis** — extracting insight from noisy or incomplete data
+* **Incident investigation workflows** — following structured, repeatable processes
+* **Evidence-based decision-making** — validating assumptions before escalating
+* **Clear, structured incident documentation** — communicating findings effectively

+Each investigation is documented step by step to highlight **context, reasoning, and conclusions**, not just final answers.

+What You’ll Find in This Repository

+This repository contains SOC-style investigations derived from realistic lab scenarios and simulated incidents, including:

+* **Network-based investigations** using PCAP files
+* **Web server compromise analysis**, including attack chains and exploitation techniques
+* **Endpoint-focused investigations**, such as suspicious process execution and persistence analysis
+* **Indicators of Compromise (IOCs)** extracted from investigations
+* **Detection gaps, lessons learned, and defensive recommendations**

+Where applicable, investigations also include:

+* Incident timelines
+* Summary reports
+* Analyst notes reflecting real SOC documentation standards

+ Skills Practiced and Developed

+Through continuous hands-on investigation, this repository reflects active development of skills such as:

+* Network traffic analysis using **Wireshark**
+* Identifying malicious patterns in **HTTP, TCP, and DNS traffic**
+* Detecting and investigating **reverse shells and command-and-control activity**
+* Understanding attacker techniques and progression across the kill chain
+* Correlating multiple data sources to validate malicious activity
+* Writing **SOC-friendly documentation** that is clear, concise, and actionable
+* Translating technical findings into **defensive insights and remediation guidance**

+ Lab Platforms and Learning Sources

+Hands-on exercises and scenarios are primarily drawn from the following platforms:

+* CyberDefenders
+* Blue Team Labs Online

+These platforms are used to simulate real-world SOC incidents and reinforce practical, investigation-driven learning rather than passive content consumption.

+ Purpose of This Repository

+The purpose of this repository is to serve as both:

+* A **practical learning journal**, and
+* A **portfolio demonstrating SOC analyst readiness**

+Each lab reflects how an analyst would handle an alert in a real SOC environment:

+1. Validate whether the activity is benign or malicious
+2. Gather and analyze supporting evidence
+3. Determine scope and potential impact
+4. Identify attacker techniques and objectives
+5. Recommend containment, remediation, and detection improvements

+This repository is intended to support applications for **SOC Level 1 roles, blue team internships, and entry-level cybersecurity positions**, with a particular interest in **remote and globally distributed security teams**.

+Continuous Improvement and Growth

+This repository is a living project and will continue to evolve over time.
+As my technical understanding deepens:

+* New investigations will be added
+* Existing labs may be revisited and improved
+* Documentation quality and analytical depth will increase

+This reflects the reality of cybersecurity work: **continuous learning, refinement, and adaptation**.

+ Disclaimer

+All investigations documented in this repository are conducted in **controlled lab environments** for educational and defensive purposes only.
+No real-world systems or organizations were harmed in the creation of this content.